 - Create a polite but firm way of refusing a drink when you are offered one.

-- These programs teach people about alcohol abuse and its effects.
-They also offer counseling and support about how to stay away from alcohol.
+- Offer counseling and support about how to stay away from alcohol

-- A support group where you can talk with others who have drinking problems is a key part.
+- Provide a space where you can talk with others who have drinking problems

 You can also seek help and support from:

 - Trusted family members and friends who do not drink.